mohamedlahdour/OpenNTP/README.md

         cd OpenRSN/src/app/sources

-This directory contains OpenRSN source files written in FORTRAN90 such as:
+This directory contains OpenNTPsource files written in FORTRAN90 such as:
 * TRANSPORT_1D_CP.F90 (for the pollision probablity method in One-Dimensional),
 * TRANSPORT_1D_SN.F90 (for the discrete ordinate method in One-Dimensional),
 * TRANSPORT_1D_MOC.F90 (for the method of characteristics in One-Dimensional) and